Mirevi/MotionHub/README.md

 MMH offers support for several body tracking systems and encompasses a [game engine plug-in](https://github.com/Mirevi/MotionHub/#Game-engine-plug-in) that connects the MMH with Unity by means of a standardized protocol.
 The plug-in allows for the usage of a single type of skeleton for any body tracking system and, therefore, facilitates the switch between different body tracking systems during app development significantly.

-MotionHub is developed at the research lab [MIREVI](https://www.mirevi.de/) from the [University of Applied Sciences Düsseldorf](https://hs-duesseldorf.de/en) within the scope of the project [HIVE](https://mirevi.de/research/immersive-digital-technologies-for-a-healthy-life-through-exercise-and-well-being-hive-lab).
+MotionHub is developed at the research lab [MIREVI](https://www.mirevi.de/) from the [University of Applied Sciences Düsseldorf](https://hs-duesseldorf.de/en) within the scope of the projects [HIVE](https://mirevi.de/research/immersive-digital-technologies-for-a-healthy-life-through-exercise-and-well-being-hive-lab) and [iKPT4.0](https://mirevi.de/research/ikpt4-0).

 ### Acknowledgements